 Sexual Abuse Lawyer in Boulder

 This work is not just legal – it is personal.
 We meet you where you are, protect your privacy, and help you decide how to move forward.
+As your advocate, we are committed to defending your rights and supporting you at every step.
 Some people want a settlement.
 Others want their day in court.
 Every path is valid.
 Every survivor deserves support.

 We offer support grounded in law and compassion, not judgment or assumptions.
 Our team has walked this path with others, and we are prepared to walk it with you.
+You can feel confident knowing that our extensive experience and knowledge will guide you through this process.
 Contact The Wilhite Law Firm today for a free consultation to discuss your case.

 What a Civil Sexual Abuse Case Can Do

 Civil law gives survivors a path to justice, even if prosecutors never filed charges.
 A lawsuit can help you seek compensation, expose institutional negligence, and stop future abuse.
+In civil cases, the rights of the victim are central, ensuring their voice is heard and their interests are protected.
 Civil claims:

 • Provide money for medical care, therapy, and income loss